 3. iPhones Get the Best Apps First

-4. Best Support and Help
+4. Superior Support and Service

 A large part of what makes the iPad Mini so popular is its tiny frame combined with insane processing power.
 Apple knew their target demographic well when tweaking the specs for this recent release, and it really shows.
 Catered towards people working on the go, and creatives who spend a lot of time drawing and sketching for work, this 6th generation iPad Mini checks all the boxes for a powerful and portable tablet suited for work and play.